SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

       "CustomerName"            : "Captain Kirk",
       "EmailAddress"            : "markwatney@mars.iss",
       "DateOfTravel"            : "2018-12-02T14:00:00Z",
-      "Cost"                    : "1000.0",
+      "Cost"                    : "5000.0",
       "NumberOfPassengers"      : 5,
       "PaymentInfo_CardNumber"  : "45887465625662"
 }
 ```
+The request should fail with an HTTP 409 status code as shown:

 ![Alt text](./images/post_fail.png?raw=true)

 Congratulations, we successfully included custom logic to our code and exposed the data model entities as oData services.
-In part B of this exercise, we will create a repositorz and push the code to Git service of SAP Cloud Platform.
+In part B of this exercise, we will create a repository and push the code to git service of SAP Cloud Platform.
 Part B is optional.
 In case you directly want to move to the next exercise, click [here](../exercise04/README.md).

-# Part B: Push the code to Git service of SAP Cloud Platform (Optional)
+# Part B: Push the code to git service of SAP Cloud Platform (optional)

-In the next exercise we will deploy our data model and service to SAP Cloud Platform and build a UI for our app using SAP Web IDE.
-In order to do this we are first going to push the code to Git Service of SAP Cloud Platform.

 1. Launch [SAP Cloud Platform cockpit](https://account.hana.ondemand.com/) on your browser.
-Log on with the credentials (Email and Password) provided by the instructors of the SAP TechEd 2018 session CNA375.
+Click log on and provide your credentials (Email and Password) provided by the instructors of the SAP TechEd 2018 session CNA375.
+Here the email, `cna375-395@teched.cloud.sap`, is used.

 ![Alt text](./images/logon.png?raw=true)

-2. Now click on the global account Teched2018
+2. Click on the global account `TechEd2018`

 ![Alt text](./images/global-account.png?raw=true)

-3. Choose sub-account CNA375neo
+3. Click on sub-account `CNA375neo` tile.

 ![Alt text](./images/sub-account.png?raw=true)

-4. Choose services tab from the left and filter for git service.
-Choose `Git Service`.
+4. Press `Services` tab from the left and filter for `git` in the search box.
+Click `Git Service`.

 ![Alt text](./images/gitservice.png?raw=true)